quasarframework/quasar-ui-qflashcard/demo/src/markdown/flashcard.md

 QFlashcard
 ===

-**QFlashcard** adds css mashups and transitions in your Quasar application.
+**QFlashcard** adds css mashups and transitions to your Quasar apps.

 # Features
-- Show fullscreen overlays
-- Show component-level overlays
-- Turn off scrollbars
-- Put a component/element on top of the overlay
+- Loads of transitions
+- Combine transitions for combos and mashups
+- Easily modifiable

 # Installation Types